NAKAMURA TOMIJÛRÔ V

 1987: tour in the USSR.

-March 1989: Tomijûrô plays for the first time the role of Dôgen in the drama "Mekura Nagaya Ume-ga-Kagatobi", which is performed at the National Theater.
+March 1989: Tomijûrô played for the first time the role of Dôgen in the drama "Mekura Nagaya Ume-ga-Kagatobi", which was staged at the National Theatre.

-1994: Tomijûrô receives the prestigious title of Living National Treasure (ningen kokuhô in Japanese).
+1994: Tomijûrô received the prestigious title of Living National Treasure (Ningen Kokuhô in Japanese).

-1995: Tomijûrô plays the role of the Kabuki actor Ichikawa Danjûrô V in the movie "Sharaku".
-This film narrates the life of the famous print-maker Tôshûzai Sharaku, who produced all his works between 1794 and February 1795 and disappeared mysteriously, leaving behind him some of the most famous actor prints.
+1995: Tomijûrô played the role of the Kabuki actor Ichikawa Danjûrô V in the movie "Sharaku".
+This film narrated the life of the famous print-maker Tôshûzai Sharaku, who produced all his works between 1794 and the 2nd lunar month of 1795 and disappeared mysteriously, leaving behind him some of the most famous actor prints.

 1996: tour in Italy.